datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/host-crd.md

 * How $productName$ should handle secure and insecure requests
 * Which `AmbassadorMappings` should be associated with this `AmbassadorHost`

-A minimal `AmbassadorHost` resource, assuming no TLS configuration, would be:
+A minimal `AmbassadorHost` resource, using Let’s Encrypt to handle TLS, would be:

 ```yaml
 apiVersion: x.getambassador.io/v3alpha1